Funds Available to Preserve Affordable Housing, including Single-Room Occupancy (SRO) Units

 Proposed Ordinance Amendments

-A public webinar was held on September 15, 2020, to provide comments on the City of San Diego’s (City) Single-Room Occupancy (SRO) Hotel Ordinance and proposals to amend it.
+A public webinar will be held on May 17, 2021, to provide comments on the City of San Diego’s (City) Single-Room Occupancy (SRO) Hotel Ordinance and proposals to amend it.

 SRO Ordinance Information